Optimize Office 365 connectivity for remote users using VPN split tunneling

 Preserves the security posture of customer VPN implementations by not changing how other connections are routed, including traffic to the Internet

 The recommended configuration follows the least privilege principle for VPN traffic exceptions and allows customers to implement split tunnel VPN without exposing users or infrastructure to additional security risks.
-Network traffic routed directly to Office 365 endpoints is encrypted, validated for integrity by Office client application stacks and scoped to IP addresses dedicated to Office 365 services which are hardened at both the application and network level.
+Network traffic routed directly to Office 365 endpoints is encrypted, validated for integrity by Office client application stacks and scoped to IP addresses dedicated to Office 365 services that are hardened at both the application and network level.
 For more information, see Alternative ways for security professionals and IT to achieve modern security controls in today's unique remote work scenarios (Microsoft Security Team blog).

 Is natively supported by most enterprise VPN platforms